EverestWorks/EverTerm/compile-linux.md

 ======================================

 To compile, you need:
-Linux OS with python fully setup (pip if you dont have the modules needed) Brain,
+Linux OS with python fully setup, pip (if you dont have pyinstaller)

+Brain,

 Hands,

-bash, zsh, whatever shell you use
+terminal,

+gh (install with your package manager if not present)

 ======================================